SuperOfficeDocs/superoffice-docs/docs/database/tables/erpinternalkey.md

 ---
-uid: table-erpinternalkey
+uid: table-ErpInternalKey
-title: erpinternalkey table
+title: ErpInternalKey table
 description: The internal (superoffice-facing) key related to a synchronized record so.generated: true
 keywords:
   - "database"
   - "ErpInternalKey"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# erpinternalkey Table (422)
+# ErpInternalKey Table (422)

 ## Fields